BeppoSAX-WFC catalog of fast X-ray transients: Observations

 \section{Observations}

-The BeppoSAX satellite was launched on April 30, 1996, in a low-earth low-inclination orbit with a height of about 600 km and an inclination angle of 4 deg.
-The near to equatorial orbit ensured the least disturbance by high-energy particle backgrounds from Cosmic Rays by taking full advantage of the screening effect of the Earth's magnetic field and avoiding most of the extreme particle flux in the polar regions and the South Atlantic Anomaly (SAA) which minimized the necessity to switch off the instruments during passages of such high flux portions of the orbit \citep{boella1997}.
+The BeppoSAX satellite was launched on April 30, 1996, in a low-Earth low-inclination orbit with a height of about 600 km and an inclination angle of 4 deg.
+The near to equatorial orbit ensured the least disturbance by high-energy particle backgrounds from Cosmic Rays by taking full advantage of the screening effect of the Earth's magnetic field and avoiding most of the extreme particle flux in the polar regions and the South Atlantic Anomaly (SAA) ), as demonstrated by the Particle Monitor on board the satellite \citep{campana2014}.
+That minimized the necessity to switch off the instruments during passages of such high flux portions of the orbit \citep{boella1997}.
 Regular operations started in June and continued until April 30, 2002, for a total of 2156 d or 31 thousand satellite orbits.
 Apart from intermittent short periods due to operational incidents, the science instruments were turned off for longer periods during May-August 1997 to install the one-gyro mode, and during October 2001 to install the gyro-less mode.
 Furthermore, WFC unit 1 was turned off in May 1998 to let it recover from presumable frost bite.
 The total net time that the high voltage (HV) of the proportional counters was at a normal operational level was 1285 days for unit 1 and 1353 days for unit 2.
-These numbers are impacted by the fact that not always sufficiently accurate star tracker is available to infer the pointing information of the WFC within a few arcminutes.
+These numbers are impacted by the fact that not always sufficiently accurate star tracker data is available to infer the pointing information of the WFC within a few arcminutes or ensure pointing stability.
 This reduces the useful observation time by 35\%.
-Finally, the nearby earth often obscures (parts of) the field of view.
-Only 44\% of the time the earth is completely outside the field of view of a WFC camera.
+Finally, the nearby Earth often obscures (parts of) the field of view.
+Only 44\% of the time the Earth is completely outside the field of view of a WFC camera.